 The operating model was conditioned to the observed stock distribution and the predicted range of historical stock distribution from the operating model for Biological Region 4B is wider than the confidence intervals for the observed stock distribution (Figure 8 in IPHC-2020-MSAB016-08).
-Biological Region 4B is a unique region in the IPHC convention area, possibly with a separate stock (genetic research is ongoing to better understand the connectivity of 4B with the rest of the stock), and the operating model may not be completely capturing the stock dynamics in that area.
-Additionally, with mostly out-migration from 4B and little recruitment distributed to that area, large increases in spawning biomass in the other Biological Regions may result in Biological Region 4B containing a small percentage of the spawning biomass persists in that Biological Region and in addition to revisiting the assumptions in the operating model, it would be prudent to revisit the regional spawning biomass objective.
+Biological Region 4B is a unique region in the IPHC convention area, possibly with an effectively separate stock (genetic research is ongoing to better understand the connectivity of 4B with the rest of the stock), and the operating model may not be completely capturing the stock dynamics in that area.
+Additionally, with mostly out-migration from 4B and little recruitment distributed to that area, large increases in spawning biomass in the other Biological Regions may result in Biological Region 4B containing a small percentage of the spawning biomass even though the absolute spawning biomass is at a high level.
+Regardless, the spawning biomass simulated in the OM persists in that Biological Region.
+In addition to revisiting the assumptions in the OM, it may be prudent to revisit the regional spawning biomass objective.